AlgoMaster Logo

 Understanding the Problem

-We need to find the element that appears more than half the time in the array.
-The problem guarantees such an element exists, which is an important detail.
-It means we don't need to verify our answer, we just need to find it.
+We need to find the element that appears more than ⌊n / 2⌋ times in the array.
+The problem guarantees such an element exists, so we don't need to verify our answer, only find it.

 Approach 1: Hash Map